bmwant/bmwlog-static/source/_posts/shparhalka-po-dekoratoram-v-python.md

             result = func(*args, **kwargs)
             # Do something after func call

-            #A lso you can use additonal arguments
+            # Also you can use additonal arguments
             result = result * arg1 + arg2

             return result